How continuous pharmacy claims monitoring works in practice

 Traditional pharmacy audits work from a sample.
 They are designed to estimate the scope of an issue across a population of claims, not to find every instance.
 For a health plan processing hundreds of thousands or millions of pharmacy transactions, sampling introduces structural blind spots.

-Some errors are systemic — they affect a large percentage of claims and surface reliably in any reasonably designed sample.
+Some errors are systemic.
+They affect a large percentage of claims and surface reliably in any reasonably designed sample.
 But others are concentrated in specific drug classes, pharmacy types, or member populations.
 A pricing error that only affects specialty claims filled at a particular network tier will not appear in a random sample unless the sample happens to include those claims.
 A coordination of benefits issue that applies only to members with secondary coverage through a specific carrier may never surface at all.

 Reviewing 100% of claims eliminates that risk.
 Every transaction is evaluated against the full algorithm library, regardless of drug class, pharmacy, or member.
 This is also what makes pattern detection possible at a level sampling cannot match.
 When the system sees every claim, it can identify correlations between error types, track whether a corrected issue is actually staying corrected, and detect new drift as it begins rather than after it has compounded across months of claims.
 For a deeper comparison of continuous monitoring and periodic audits, see our analysis of how these approaches differ in practice.

-Where clinical expertise enters the process
+Where people enter the process

 The cycle that compounds: recover, correct, prevent